-- The Anchor(s) must be placed on the Lead prior to advancing the Leads into the introducer. - Use ONLY the introducer and needle provided in the device kit.
-Do not remove the dilator from the introducer assembly when driving into the tissue. - Physician may use ultrasound or a nerve conduction technique to identify the location of the peripheral nerve. - If the Nalu Implantable Pulse Generator is using one lead, a single integrated device will be used. - Plan the needle entry site so that it is far enough away from the target nerve so that the device may be fully implanted.
-Measurements and skin marking may be performed before the procedure. - Use care when re-inserting Tearaway introducer to avoid potential tearing. - The Tearaway introducer may not withstand the same manipulations that a needle would when approaching the epidural space. - 4 Contact Tined Lead kits ONLY include and are compatible with the Introducer. - 3.
-Inject a local anesthetic at the needle insertion site. - 4.
+- Use ONLY the introducer and needle provided in the device kit.
+Do not remove the dilator from the introducer assembly when driving into the tissue. - Physician may use ultrasound or a nerve conduction technique to identify the location of the peripheral nerve. - Plan the needle entry site so that it is far enough away from the target nerve so that the device may be fully implanted.
+Measurements and skin marking may be performed before the procedure. - Use care when re-inserting Tearaway introducer to avoid potential tearing. - 4 Contact Tined Lead kits ONLY include and are compatible with the Introducer.

+- 3. Inject a local anesthetic at the needle insertion site. - 4.
 If necessary, make a puncture incision before inserting the needle. - 5.
-Advance needle or introducer through the incision in the direction of the peripheral nerve.

-- 6. If using the needle, remove the stylet and leave the needle in place.
+Advance needle or introducer through the incision in the direction of the peripheral nerve. - 6.
+If using the needle, remove the stylet and leave the needle in place.
 If using the introducer, remove the needle and leave the sheath in place. - 7.
 The 8 Contact Leads are provided with a pre-loaded bent Stylet.
 4 Contact Tined Leads are provided with a pre-loaded straight Stylet.
 4 Contact Trialing Leads are provided with a pre-loaded straight Stylet.
 The Stylet should extend to the tip of the Lead.
-Slowly insert the Lead, with Stylet, through the insertion needle or sheath. - 8.
-OPTIONAL If exchange of the Stylet is desired, carefully pull out the existing Stylet and insert the preferred Stylet.
+Slowly insert the Lead, with Stylet, through the insertion needle or sheath. - 8. \\\OPTIONAL\\\ If exchange of the Stylet is desired, carefully pull out the existing Stylet and insert the preferred Stylet.
 While inserting the Stylet into the Lead, if resistance is encountered, withdraw the Stylet approximately 3 cm, rotate the Lead and/or Stylet, and gently advance the Stylet.
 If resistance is still encountered, repeat the above procedure until the Stylet can be fully inserted.